jeff082chen/wordle_cheater/README.md

 # How to use
 <img src="https://github.com/jeff082chen/wordle_cheater/blob/main/exemple/image.png" width="500"/>

-1. type your guess in the input box, or click 'random' button to generate a random guess.
+1. click 'random' button to generate a random guess, or type your own guess in the input box.
 2. try this word in wordle game
 3. select the result in "How's the result?"
-4. click 'check', and program will elete the words that cannot be the answer from our database
+4. click 'check', and program will delete the words that cannot be the answer from our database
+5. if you want to check the possible answers, clik 'show' to show what's remain
-5. try again!
+6. try again!